-I decided to create this website to keep track of new meteorites with “photographic” orbits (heliocentric orbits determined precisely by photographic means, e.g., using camera recordings) as they are published, and share it with colleagues and enthusiasts around the world.
-With the increasing number of fireball camera networks installed world-wide, one or two such orbits are currently published each year.
+I decided to create this website in 2017 to keep track of new meteorites with photographic orbits as they are published in the scientific literature, and share it with colleagues and enthusiasts around the world.
+With the increasing number of fireball camera networks installed world-wide, about three to four new orbits are currently published each year.
 As significantly more meteorites are found with camera networks each year, I expect the yearly numbers to go up as the corresponding publications get published.

 On my own background: I am now the director of the natural history museum (Naturmuseum) of St. Gallen in Switzerland; otherwise a meteoriticist and cosmochemist, working, among other things, on meteorites with orbits and the determination of their origins and cosmic histories.
-I currently work as a Swiss National Science Foundation Ambizione Fellow at ETH Zurich (Switzerland).
-You can find out more about me (as well as my scientific record and CV) here.
+You can find out more about me (as well as my scientific record and CV) on my professional website.

 Matthias M. M. Meier